 Björk plays Selma, a Czech immigrant in 1964 Washington state who is eking out a living working in a factory – and slowly going blind, due to a hereditary disease that she fears will soon affect her 12-year-old son.
 Thus she scrimps and saves every penny she can in order to pay for his operation.

 Breaking the Waves made many women uncomfortable, as its innocent heroine was also a sexual martyr.
 Dancer in the Dark may be more palatable, as Björk's martyrdom is simply a mother's love for her child.
-That may be another of Trier's callow ideals of womanhood, and indeed, his script forces poor Selma to suffer so much that at times it's downright sadistic, but Björk's warmth - she is a natural actress - redeems Trier's harsh approach, and her songs are wonderful.
+That may be another of Trier's callow ideals of womanhood, and indeed, his script forces poor Selma to suffer so much that it becomes downright sadistic, but Björk's warmth – she's a natural actress – redeems Trier's harsh approach, and her songs are wonderful.

-Dancer in the Dark asks a lot from its audience emotionally - some scenes are so intense that they are almost unbearable to watch (especially those with costar David Morse: could somebody please give him an Oscar already?) - but if you let yourself buy into it, as I did, the payoff is both beautiful and heartbreaking, the stuff of grand opera.
+Dancer in the Dark asks a lot from its audience: some scenes are so intense that they are almost unbearable to watch (especially those with costar David Morse, who is amazing).
+But if you let yourself buy into it, as I did, the payoff is both beautiful and heartbreaking, the stuff of grand opera.